SteveMacenski/ros-realsense-d400-snap-pkg/README.md

 - [ ] `snapcraft release ros-realsense-d400 [rev] edge` to release to edge for testing
 - [ ] `sudo snap refresh ros-realsense-d400 --devmode --edge` refresh to test
 - [ ] `snapcraft release ros-realsense-d400 [rev] beta` to release to wider stable production use.

-## Quirk

-Since realsenses use the USB subsystem and I don't want to assume that everyone has their udevs set up correctly (I know its a problem for some people), I will not release to the stable track because it requires confinement that doesn't allow arbitrary access to the usb subsystem.
-There might be a work around but snapcraft is under development and I'll let it settle down before looking for it.
-For now, just use the beta track.
-Edge is for my testing if you're feeling dangerous...